Take a walk on the wild side. Explore a concession in the southern Kruger National Park on foot...

 Pafuri Luxury Tented Camp

-the northern most part of the Kruger Park - bordering Zimbabwe & South Africa
+Located in the northern most part of the Kruger Park - bordering Zimbabwe & South Africa

 Pafuri Luxury Tented Camp is situated in the Makuleke Contract Park in the north of the Kruger National Park.
 The concession is on the ancestral land of the Makuleke people and lies in a vast triangle between the Limpopo and Luvuvhu rivers along South Africa’s northeastern frontier.
 Between them, the two great valleys embrace one of Africa’s most spectacular landscapes with mountains and gorges in the west giving way to plains, pans, baobabs and fever tree forests in the east.
 The land, particularly the low-lying floodplains near the confluence at Crooks’ Corner where our camps are located, harbours an abundance of life.